rodrigomolter/cypress-intermediario-v2/README.md

-# Cypress in the GitLab
+# Testing Gitlab Plataform with Cypress

 Sample project for the intermediate course of the Talking About Testing online school.